 Fiscal Consolidation & FRBM Act – Targets set by the Government for achieving Fiscal Consolidation

 - The Economic Survey 2018-19 says the General Government (Centre plus states) has been on the path of fiscal consolidation and fiscal discipline.
 It says revenue augmentation and expenditure reprioritization and rationalization continue to be integral to fiscal reforms.

-- The revised fiscal glide path envisages achieving fiscal deficit of 3% of GDP by end of FY 2020-21 and Central Government debt to 40% of GDP by FY 2024-25.
-Targeted Improving Quality of Expenditure is key Priority.
+- The revised fiscal glide path envisages achieving a fiscal deficit of 3% of GDP by end of FY 2020-21 and Central Government debt to 40% of GDP by FY 2024-25.
+Targeted Improving Quality of Expenditure is a key priority.

 - Broadening and Deepening the Direct Tax base and Stabilization of Goods and Services Tax are the Other Priorities.
 Improving the quality of expenditure remains the key priority.

-- The Survey notes the Medium-Term Fiscal Policy Statement presented along with the Union Budget 2018-19 aimed to reach the fiscal deficit target of 3.3 per cent of GDP in 2018-19 BE.
-The FY 2018-19 has ended with fiscal deficit at 3.4 per cent of GDP and debt to GDP ratio of 44.5 per cent (Provisional).
-As per cent of GDP, total Central Government expenditure fell by 0.3 percentage points in 2018-19 PA over 2017-18, with a 0.4 percentage point’s reduction in revenue expenditure and a 0.1 percentage point increase in capital expenditure.
-With respect to States finances, their own tax and non-tax revenue display robust growth in 2017-18 RE which is envisaged to be maintained in 2018-19 BE says the document.
+- The Survey notes the Medium-Term Fiscal Policy Statement presented along with the Union Budget 2018-19 aimed to reach the fiscal deficit target of 3.3 percent of GDP in 2018-19 BE.
+The FY 2018-19 has ended with a fiscal deficit of 3.4 percent of GDP and a debt to GDP ratio of 44.5 percent (Provisional).
+As a percent of GDP, total Central Government expenditure fell by 0.3 percentage points in 2018-19 PA over 2017-18, with a 0.4 percentage point reduction in revenue expenditure and a 0.1 percentage point increase in capital expenditure.
+With respect to State’s finances, their own tax and non-tax revenue display robust growth in 2017-18 RE which is envisaged to be maintained in 2018-19 BE says the document.